Efeso Collins: Political views

-Collins was historically aligned with the Labour Party, but has veered from the party line on a number of occasions, such as opposing the Regional Fuel Tax on equity grounds, and being a vocal supporter of the Ihumātao protest.
+Collins was historically aligned with the Labour Party, but veered from the party line on a number of occasions, such as opposing the Regional Fuel Tax on equity grounds, and being a vocal supporter of the 2019 Ihumātao protest.

-His politics are generally centre-left, but he has held some conservative provisions previously.
-He says these stemmed from his strict, religious upbringing.
+His politics were generally centre-left, but he had held some conservative positions previously.
+He said these stemmed from his strict, Pentecostal religious upbringing.
 He was opposed to the Marriage (Definition of Marriage) Amendment Act 2013, which legalised same-sex marriage in New Zealand, but later apologised for his actions.
-He supported the Conversion Practices Prohibition Legislation Act 2022.
+Collins' niece came out as transgender in 2013, influencing him to move away from these views, despite some family members not supporting her transition.
+He later described himself as having abandoned the Christian theological position of "love the sinner, hate the sin."

 On abortion, Collins said in 2022: "I won't get in the way of women and people who are pregnant making their own, deeply personal decisions.
 I too am on a journey of understanding and empathy and always open to listening to people's diverse experiences and beliefs."

 During the 2020 New Zealand cannabis referendum, Collins opposed the legalisation of cannabis; however he supported its decriminalisation.

+Death

+On 21 February 2024, Collins took part in a fun run in and around Commercial Bay and lower Queen Street, Auckland, as part of an event for charity ChildFund.
+ChildFund New Zealand chief executive Josie Pagani was a friend of Collins and had asked him to participate.
+Other participants included former professional boxer and fellow Samoan community advocate David Letele.
+The event, which involved running while carrying buckets of water, started at 8:00am in Te Komititanga Square.
+According to Letele, the 49-year-old Collins appeared fit and healthy, and was laughing and joking throughout the race.

+After the race, Collins collapsed outside Britomart Station, shortly before 9:30am.
+Letele and a few others quickly noticed he was not breathing.
+Onsite paramedics rushed to Collins' aid, joined by firefighters and off-duty police officers.
+The area was cordoned off, and a black tent placed over the site.
+They worked to resuscitate Collins with defibrillators for 30 to 40 minutes.
+Despite their efforts, Collins was pronounced dead at roughly 10:00am.
+Letele led race participants in prayers and waiata at the site.